philipshih/philipshih.github.io/index.md

 <br/>

 # Interests
-My primary research interest is in generation of synthetic imaging data for training clinical decision support systems.
+My primary research interest is in approaches to generating synthetic imaging data for training clinical decision support systems.